You can only get this Wendy’s breakfast item in Indiana

 The menu option is a “filling” bowl filled with buttered biscuits, homestyle potatoes, sausage, gravy, a fried egg and shredded cheddar cheese.

 “We believe Wendy’s always delivers a better breakfast than the other guys, and the Hoosier Biscuit Bowl is no exception,” reads a statement from the restaurant chain.
-“From its fresh-cracked egg to its creamy sausage and gravy, there’s no fouls when it comes to this premium meal.”
+“From its fresh-cracked egg to its creamy sausage and gravy, there are no fouls when it comes to this premium meal.”

 Wendy’s says the bowl will be available at participating Indiana locations during breakfast hours only.